 For service-based businesses, maintaining an artificial, synthetic brand is exhausting.

-The Human-centered Brand is a term I’ve settled on after realizing that Authentic Branding (which I’ve used before) sounds tacky.
+The Human Centered Brand is the name of my book I’ve settled on after realizing that Authentic Branding (which I’ve used before) sounds tacky.
 People started dragging the word “authentic” through the mud.
 Apparently some marketing bigshots overused it and turned it into a dirty word.
 Which is sad, because I still feel it’s a correct description of the concept, but hey, moving on.

 The benefit of this is two-fold: